Zhangyc0/zhangyc0.github.io/_pages/about.md

 - *2024.10*: &nbsp;🎉🎉 my paper have accepted by chinese Cryptology transaction.
 - *2024.07*：i have finished and get my bachlor from zhejiang university.
 # 📝 Publications
+Secure evaluation and efficient implementation of inner product masking for SM4 accepted by Chinese Cryptology Transactions

 # 🎖 Honors and Awards
 - *2024.07* Outstanding Graduates of Zhejiang University